-The Perspective Research Centre (PRC) is a research and educational centre focused on the visual dimensions of art, science, and technology.
+The Perspective Research Centre (PRC) is a research and educational centre focused on perspective and the visual dimensions of art, science, and technology.

 The PRC collects materials on the history, theory and applications of perspective, vision, imaging, projection methods, and spatial concepts.
 It uses electronic media to explore new approaches to knowledge and education.